davidleitw/go-agent/README.md

 **Task Completion (task-completion)**: Shows structured output and condition validation, simulating a restaurant reservation system.

+**Simple Schema (simple-schema)**: Demonstrates basic schema-based information collection, showing how to define required and optional fields for automatic data gathering.

+**Customer Support (customer-support)**: Real-world example showing how to build a professional customer support bot with intelligent information collection across different support scenarios.

+**Dynamic Schema (dynamic-schema)**: Advanced example demonstrating dynamic schema selection based on user intent, multi-step workflows, and complex conversation management.

 Each example has detailed README instructions on how to run and key learning points.
-We recommend starting with basic-chat, then trying advanced-conditions.
+We recommend starting with basic-chat, then trying simple-schema to understand information collection, followed by advanced-conditions for flow control.

 ## Common Issues